larahstow/Numark-Mixtrack-Quad-4-Deck-mapping-for-Mixxx-2.3.3/README.md

 -
 - Updated on 12/6/2022 by DJ KWKSND (changed a bunch of code and mappings)
 - https://github.com/KWKSND/Numark-Mixtrack-Quad-4-Deck-mapping-for-Mixxx-2.3.3
-- I agree with the above statement.
+- I agree with the above statement
 - You guys drove my O.C.D. crazy enough to get it done for everyone thanks for the inspiration
 - I had not worked with midi or javascript, still more done in the last week or so than all you in 12 years ROFL
 - I hope many people get to enjoy this wonderful controller for years to come without being robbed by VDJ